Disclaimer:

 House Insurance: A Non-Negotiable Requirement

 Most banks in New Zealand will not finalise a mortgage without evidence of home insurance.
-This makes sense—your house is the security for the loan.
+This makes sense - your house is the security for the loan.
 If something happens to the property, the lender needs assurance that the investment is protected.

-It’s crucial to check whether your cover is based on replacement cost or a sum insured model.
-The latter means you’ll need to nominate the amount the insurer would pay out to rebuild your home.
-This must be accurately calculated — underinsurance is a common risk, especially in today’s rising construction cost environment.
+House insurance (also known as building insurance) covers your home against a range of risks such as fire, earthquake, flooding, vandalism, accidental damage, and storm damage.
+It's crucial to check whether your cover is based on replacement cost or a sum insured model.
+The latter means you'll need to nominate the amount the insurer would pay out to rebuild your home.
+This must be accurately calculated - underinsurance is a common risk, especially in today's rising construction cost environment.

 To help you calculate the right sum insured, many insurers offer free online calculators based on your home's location, size, and materials.